 Step One: The Interview

-Asking some questions helps us understand the nature and level of your hearing problem while also making sure there are no aspects to your situation that need further investigation.
+Our hearing screening begins with our attentive hearing specialists asking some questions that will help us understand the nature and level of your hearing problem while also making sure there are no aspects to your situation that need further investigation.
 Here are some sample questions:

 - Is there a family history of hearing problems?